adieuadieu/serverless-chrome/serverless-chrome-pdf/README.md

 **Warning**: This is an experiment.
 This code is a mess.
 Doesn't actually work yet.
 Once it does, it might get refactored and split into it's own cleaned-up repository.
 Maybe.

-**The Goal:** Run headless Chrome in AWS Lambda and generate a PDF of a webpage (e.g. kinda like what you can do with [PhantomJS](http://phantomjs.org/) or [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf)) or [node-webkitgtk](https://github.com/kapouer/node-webkitgtk) or [electron-pdf](https://github.com/Janpot/electron-pdf) but with Chrome.
-Because it's neat.
-And the PhantomJS guy never updates webkit.)
+**The Goal:** Run headless Chrome in AWS Lambda and generate a PDF of a webpage (e.g. kinda like what you can do with [PhantomJS](http://phantomjs.org/) or [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf)) or [node-webkitgtk](https://github.com/kapouer/node-webkitgtk) or [electron-pdf](https://github.com/Janpot/electron-pdf) but with Chrome.)

+**Why?** Because it's neat.
+And the PhantomJS guy never updates webkit.
+And I don't want to hack together Xvbf in Lambda.

 ## Run it (maybe.. or probably not)